Priyanshu-kumar10322/Power-Bi-Dashboard-IPL-Analysis-/README.md

 performance of teams across IPL seasons from 2008 to 2025.
 A key business requirement is to enable users to select any season using a slicer/filter and instantly view:

-Primary KPI's
+**Primary KPI's**

--- The Winner Team of the selected season along with its dynamically displayed team logo -- The Runner-Up Team of the selected season along with its dynamically displayed team logo
+- The Winner Team of the selected season along with its dynamically displayed team logo
+- The Runner-Up Team of the selected season along with its dynamically displayed team logo

 3. Sesondary KPI's